 - There are no hard limits on the number of streets, intersections or vehicles in SUMO.
 Make sure that you have enough RAM when trying to build or run scenarios beyond city-size.
 It may be necessary to use the 64bit version of SUMO to make use of available RAM.

-- The maximum length of a simulation scenario is 292 million years.
+- The maximum length of a simulation scenario is 285 million years (or 278 thousand years at millisecond time resolution).
 If you need to simulate longer time periods you must save and reload the simulation state

 - Sometimes SUMO-GUI terminates with no reason.
 In most cases, an update of the opengl-driver solves this problem.